lpzhang-code/Call-Centre/README.md

 ### Voice API

 - this allows us to programatically make, receive, and manage calls
-- create and activate virtual environment in our project folder
+- make isolated python environment by creating and activating virtual environment in our project folder

 ```
 virtualenv .